videolabs/libdsm/README.md

 ## Support

-liBDSM has been tested/reported to work witht the following devices/OSes:
+liBDSM has been tested/reported to work with the following devices/OSes:

 * Windows 7
-* Windows 8
+* Windows 8/8.1
-* A cheap NAS whose name i can't remember :)
 * Samba
 * smbX (OSX new smb implementation)
+* QNAP TS-212
+* A cheap NAS whose name i can't remember :)

 Feel free to contribute items to this list (or network trace of not working devices)

 ## TODO

 * HEAVILY refactor.
 Any help is welcome.
+* Support more of the SMBv2 and v3 protocols.

 ## Contributing